 Learn how to network properly and increase your confidence when talking to new people at events and in meetings.
 Never miss an opportunity to hand out your business cards if you meet someone you think you’d like to stay connected with.

-Make use of business social media profile, review your profile and update it if necessary.
+Make use of LinkedIn, review your profile and update it if necessary.
 Make sure your head shot looks professional – LinkedIn isn’t Facebook and a selfie isn’t appropriate.
 I suggest against using personal photos on business social networking sites and instead get a friend or colleague to take a clear head shot of you on a smart phone or decent camera with a white backdrop if you don’t have a professional head shot you can use.

 5. Figure out how best to motivate yourself